+- Residential users of the Site;

-Recreational users of the Site:
+- Recreational users of the Site;

-- Site maintenance workers; and - Construction contractors during development
+- Site maintenance workers; and

+- Construction contractors during development

-5.4 Potential Exposure Pathways
+6.4 Potential Exposure Pathways

-The Auditor has identified the following contaminants as being potentially present within a small portion of Area C in the vicinity of sample locations C80 and C82:
+The PB Phase ESA identified the following contaminants as being potentially present within a small portion of Area C in the vicinity of sample locations C80 and C82:

 - Benzo(a)pyrene;

-- Total PAHs; and
+- Total PAHs: and

 - TPH (C10-C36).

 The principal human health exposure pathway for benzo(a)pyrene, total PAHs and TPH ( $C{10}$ - $C{36}$ ) is via ingestion of soil and soil derived dust, and direct dermal contact (benzo(a)pyrene).
-The proposed use of Area C where impacted soils are present is recreational open space.
-For this type of use there remains the potential for these exposure pathways to exist.